Lakshman Acharya

 Lakshman Prasad Acharya (born 3 October 1954) is an Indian politician, serving as the 28th Governor of Assam.
 He was the 17th Governor of Sikkim from 2023 to 2024.
-Being affiliated with the Bhartiya Janata Party (BJP), he was a member of the Legislative Council from Uttar Pradesh elected by the members of the Legislative Assembly from 2015 to 2023.
+Being affiliated with the Bharatiya Janata Party (BJP), he was a member of the Legislative Council from Uttar Pradesh elected by the members of the Legislative Assembly from 2015 to 2023.

-He was also Vice-President of Uttar Pradesh state unit of the BJP and the President of Uttar Pradesh Kashi Kshetra BJP.
+He was also Vice-President of Uttar Pradesh state unit of the BJP and the President for the Varanasi region of Uttar Pradesh in the BJP.

-He was appointed BJP’s election convener of the Varanasi parliamentary seat, which was contested by Shri Narendra Modi for the 2019 General elections.
+He also served as BJP’s election convener for the Varanasi parliamentary seat, which was contested by Prime Minister Narendra Modi for the 2019 General elections.

-Personal life
+Early and personal life

-Acharya was born on 3 October 1954 as the second son of Late Shri Kalidas Kharwar and Late Smt.
-Pyari Devi in a lower middle-class family in Varanasi, UP.
-His grandfather Late Shri Kanhaiya Prasad worked in Banaras Hindu University (BHU) as a security person.
+Acharya was born on 3 October 1954 as the second son of Kalidas Kharwar and Pyari Devi in a middle-class Kharwar family in Varanasi.
+His grandfather Kanhaiya Prasad worked in Banaras Hindu University as part of its security personnel.
 He has two brothers: Shriram Prasad and Shitla Prasad; and one sister: Vindhvasini Verma.
-He belongs to the Kharwar caste.

-Acharya started his career as a teacher in Bhartiya Shishu Mandir schools.
-Having a penchant for teaching and a mission for imparting education to all sections of society, Acharya started many schools in various remote areas deprived of education.
 He married Kumud Devi in June 1987.
 He has a daughter Shraddha, who is married to social entrepreneur Baran Roy.

-Social life and journey
+Early political career (1973-1990)

 From his early life Acharya became a swayamsevak of the Rashtriya Swayamsevak Sangh (RSS).
-In 1973 he started as a teacher at Bhartiya Shishu Mandir, Ramnagar Varanasi where he worked till 1975.
-In 1972, under the leadership of Shri Subramanium Swamy, Acharya participated in the agitation against “Shimla Agreement”, wherein he was arrested along with the other agitators.
+In 1973 he started his career as a teacher at Bhartiya Shishu Mandir, Ramnagar Varanasi where he worked till 1975.
+In 1972, under the leadership of Subramanian Swamy, Acharya participated in the agitation against theShimla Agreement, and he was arrested along with other agitators.

 In the same year Acharya became the coordinator of Swadeshi Jagran Manch for Ramnagar, Varanasi.
-In 1974, he completed his First Year OTC of RSS.
+In 1974, he completed his First Year OTC (Officer Training Corps) of RSS.

-During the Emergency in India from 1975 to 1976, Acharya became an active member of the broad spectrum of opposition under the leadership of Jai Prakash Narayan.
-On the directions of the upper command, he went underground to avoid arrest, and continued to actively work for the cause.
+During the Emergency in India from 1975 to 1977, Acharya became an active member of the opposition under the leadership of Jai Prakash Narayan.
+He worked underground during this period, and was therefore not arrested or incarcerated during this period.

-On 22 June 1977, Acharya started a campaign “शिशु शिक्षा गांव की ओर” (Child Education in the Village), with the sole aim establishing schools in remotest villages.
-Consequently, he earned the reputation of becoming the first person to open private primary schools in villages in Eastern UP.
+On 22 June 1977, Acharya started a campaign “शिशु शिक्षा गांव की ओर” (Early Childhood Educationthe Village), establishing numerous schools in remote villages.
+Hepsteestarted of the first rivaprivatemary schools in villages in Eastern UP.

-In 1980s Acharya became an active member of the Shri Ram Janambhoomi Andolan as a member of the Vishwa Hindu Parishad.
+In 1980s Acharya became an active member of the Ram Janambhoomi Andolan as a member of the Vishwa Hindu Parishad.